-NOTE: Please make sure that the local recording (with Micro SD/ SDHC card) is activated so that this function can be implemented.
-See section 9.14.
-'Recording (on Camera)' for further details.
+NOTE: Please make sure that local recording (with Micro SD/ SDHC card) or the remote recording (with NAS) is activated so that this function can be implemented.
+See section 9.10.
+Recording for further details.

 The Administrator can choose to send an alarm message by FTP when a motion is detected.